mustafa-moh/chatbot-v2/README.md

     Frontend -->|Displays response| User;
 ```
 ## Assistant API Workflow
-Here is how the app utilize the assistant api workflow
+This section outlines the interaction workflow between the Assistant API and the application service, detailing how the application server manages remote function calls through the Assistant API.

 ```mermaid
 sequenceDiagram